mm80843/T3.5/docs/cluster_3.md

 # Linked articles

-* The removal of airborne SARS-CoV-2 and other microbial bioaerosols by air filtration on COVID-19 surge units - [LINK](article_conway-morris_removal_2021)
+* Coronavirus disease 2019: The harms of exaggerated information and non‐evidence‐based measures - [LINK](article_ioannidis_coronavirus_2020)
-* A Continuously Active Antimicrobial Coating effective against Human Coronavirus 229E - [LINK](article_ikner_continuously_2020)
+* Physical interventions to interrupt or reduce the spread of respiratory viruses: systematic review - [LINK](article_jefferson_physical_2008)
+* COVID-19 misinformation: Accuracy of articles about coronavirus prevention mostly shared on social media - [LINK](article_obiala_covid-19_2021)
+* Contributions to the mitigation of the COVID-19 pandemic - [LINK](article_pilz_contributions_2022)
+* Knowledge, attitudes, and practices of Indonesian residents regarding COVID-19: A national cross-sectional survey - [LINK](article_yodang_knowledge_2021)